Popular Destinations

 18+ Friendly Only

-The legal minimum age to book a hotel in the United States is 18 — that's the age of contractual capacity in every U.S. state, so an 18-year-old can legally sign a hotel registration card and rent a room.
+The legal minimum age to book a hotel in the United States is 18.
+That's the age at which a person can sign a binding contract in every U.S. state, so an 18-year-old can rent a hotel room the same way they can sign a lease.

 Most large hotel chains, though, set their property-level minimum at 21, which is what you'll actually hit when you try to book.
 The 21+ default isn't a federal rule.
 It's a corporate-insurance choice that's been adopted broadly enough to feel like one.